Eggnog | How To Make Homemade Eggnog. Hello friends, so how are you today?

-Today I’m sharing a guest post on how to make your own yummy glasses full.
-Created by Masterchef winner Mat Follas accredited to the happy egg co.
+So today I’m sharing a guest post on how to make your own yummy glasses full.
+Created by Masterchef winner Mat Follas accredited to the Happy Egg Co.

 - Don’t be scared of raw eggs in eggnog; we gently cook them in this recipe.

 - Place 4 happy eggs, 2 happy egg yolks, caster sugar and milk in a saucepan.

 - Heat slowly whilst stirring continuously; bring the temperature up to 72°C then remove the saucepan from the heat and keep stirring until it has cooled to around 60°C, this will take about 5 minutes.

 - Once it is below 60°C, pour the mixture through a sieve to capture any overcooked lumps.